 Article 119 of the amendments say the president will have the right to issue decrees having the force of law (DHFL) during a state of emergency.
 At times other than a state of emergency, the president issues presidential decrees but cannot issue DHFL, which are different notions.
 In terms of the hierarchy of norms, laws/codes are superior to both DHFL and presidential decrees.
 Accordingly, the president’s right to issue decrees is restricted by five prescriptions in the bill.
 The related part of the article reads as follows:

 “The President can issue decrees on subjects concerning the executive.
 The fundamental rights, personal rights and duties in the first and second divisions, and the political rights and duties in the fourth division of the second section of the Constitution cannot be regulated by Presidential decrees.
 The President cannot issue decrees on issues that the Constitution says will be specifically regulated in code.
-Issues which are conspicuously regulated by code are exempt from Presidential decrees.
-When a code and a Presidential decree have different prescriptions, that of the code applies.
-A Presidential decree is annulled when the parliament issues a code on the same subject as the decree.”
+Issues which are conspicuously regulated by law are exempt from Presidential decrees.
+When a law and a Presidential decree have different prescriptions, the law applies.
+A Presidential decree is annulled when the parliament passes a law on the same subject as the decree.”

 In the current parliamentary system, DHFL are issued by the Council of Ministers and are submitted to the parliament for discussion.
 If the parliament ignores the discussion, there is no legal consequence of this omission: the DHFL remains active.
 In the proposed system, a DHFL issued by the president is also presented to the parliament but if it is not discussed and given the final decision within three months, that DHFL is annulled.
 The related part in the same article reads as follows: